-The terrible loss and destruction of Hurricanes Ivan and Katrina, combined with the costly insurance crisis that followed, brought together a diverse group of local, concerned citizens who knew we could not continue business as usual.
+For us, it was the terrible losses of life and property after Hurricanes Ivan and Katrina, combined with the costly insurance crisis that followed, that brought together a diverse group of local, concerned citizens who knew we could not continue business as usual.

 Smart Home America became the first organization to systematically implement FORTIFIED standards as a solution to the threats our communities face.
-By raising awareness of the issues we faced and resources available, advocating for improving building codes, smart financing solutions, and new policies to strengthen our communities.
+By raising awareness of the risks we faced and the resources available to mitigate those risks, we advocated for improving building codes and methods, smart financing solutions, and new policies to strengthen our communities.

 Through years of work, we’ve found the best approach to strengthening a community and building its resilience is from the bottom, up.
 The primary drivers are engaged local citizens, education and outreach, demonstration projects, improved building codes, stronger (code-plus) building standards, innovative laws and policies, smart financing solutions and the adoption of the Code Supplement, which incorporates FORTIFIED recommendations into local building codes.